th1j5/ouroboros.rocks/content/en/blog/20220212-tcp-ip-architecture.md

 date: 2022-02-12
 title: "What is wrong with the architecture of the Internet?"
 linkTitle: "What is wrong with the architecture of the Internet?"
-description: "Looking at the core of most problems"
+description: "A hard look at the root cause of most problems"
 author: Dimitri Staessens
 ---